top of page

 If you’re experiencing stiffness in menopause, several approaches can provide relief:

 Gentle movement is essential.
 While it may seem counterintuitive, appropriate exercise actually reduces stiffness.
-Swimming, yoga, tai chi, resistance training and walking help maintain joint mobility without excessive impact.
+Swimming, yoga, tai chi, resistance training, and walking help maintain joint mobility without excessive impact.
 Start slowly and build gradually.

 A professional massage therapist for stiff joints can be transformative: releasing muscular tension, improving circulation, and restoring range of motion.
-Look specifically for a therapist experienced with menopausal women who understands fascial work can help manually release the tight, cross-linked connective tissues and muscles, improving circulation, breaking down adhesions, and restoring mobility far more quickly than stretching alone.
+Look specifically for a therapist experienced with menopausal women who understands fascial work.
+They can help manually release the tight, cross-linked connective tissues and muscles, improving circulation, breaking down adhesions, and restoring mobility far more quickly than stretching alone.
 Regular sessions can significantly reduce discomfort and improve quality of life.

 Regular massage to reduce stiffness